Section 1031 Exchanges in Business Sales

 • Long term capital gains taxes can be as high as 20 percent of the purchase price (and may increase!).

-• Unfortunately, Section 1031 Exchanges have limited application to most business sellers because the favorable tax treatment afforded by Section 1031 only applies to the sale of certain assets such as real estate property used by the business, corporately owned personal property (such as company owned vehicles, heavy machinery, or restaurant equipment…in other words hard assets), and ‘lines of business’ such as franchise or territory rights.
+• This is because the favorable tax treatment afforded by Section 1031 only applies to the sale of certain assets such as real estate property used by the business, corporately owned personal property (such as company owned vehicles, heavy machinery, or restaurant equipment), and ‘lines of business’ such as franchise or territory rights.

 • Specifically, Section 1031 Exchanges do not cover the sale of goodwill, which is typically the major component of the business sale.

-Real Estate Attached to Business Qualifies for Section 1031 Exchange
+Real Estate Attached to Business Qualifies

 • Let’s say for example that an auto shop owner owns the building that houses his or her auto repair shop.